-Except as set forth above under the "Provisional Redemption", the notes are not redeemable prior to February 8, 2003.
-At any time on or after that date, we may redeem some or all of the notes on at least 20 but not more than 60 days' notice, at the following prices (expressed in percentages of the principal amount), together with accrued and unpaid interest to, but excluding, the date fixed for redemption.
+Except as set forth above under the "Provisional Redemption", the notes are not redeemable prior to October 17, 2003.
+At any time on or after that date, we may redeem some or all of the notes on at least 20 but not more than 60 days' notice, at the following prices (expressed in percentages of the principal amount), together with accrued and unpaid interest to, but excluding, the date fixed for redemption, if the closing price of our common stock has exceeded 120% of the conversion price then in effect for at least 20 trading days within a period of 30 consecutive trading days ending on the trading day immediately prior to the date of mailing of the optional redemption notice.
 However, if a redemption date is an interest payment date, the semi-annual payment of interest becoming due on such date shall be payable to the holder of record as of the relevant record date and the redemption price shall not include such interest payment.

 DURING THE TWELVE MONTHS COMMENCING REDEMPTION PRICE

-February 8, 2003
+October 17, 2003 102.00%

-February 8, 2004 102.10%
+October 17, 2004 101.50%

-February 8, 2005 101.40%
+October 17, 2005 101.00%

-February 8, 2006 100.70%
+October 17, 2006 100.50%

 If we do not redeem all of the notes, the trustee will select the notes to be redeemed in principal amounts of \$1,000 or whole multiples of \$1,000 by lot or on a pro rata basis.
-If any notes are to be redeemed in part only, new notes in principal amount equal to the unredeemed principal portion thereof will be issued.
+If any notes are to be redeemed in part only, a new note or notes in principal amount equal to the unredeemed principal portion thereof will be issued.
 If a portion of a holder's notes is selected for partial redemption and the holder converts a portion of its notes, the converted portion will be deemed to be taken from the portion selected for redemption.